 Recent widespread flooding has impacted many NSW national parks, campgrounds and some roads.
 Please check NPWS Alerts and Live Traffic NSW for up-to-date information before visiting a national park.
 COVID-safe measures also still apply.

 There's no shortage of lookouts at South Head.
 The Gap offers some of Sydney's finest views and good opportunities for whale watching.
 South Head is also great for a swim, try Camp Cove or Lady Bay Beach.

 The easy Hermitage Foreshore walk is one of Sydney's great coastal walks.
-Start at Bayview Hill Road or Nielsen Park and take in the views of Shark Island, the Sydney Harbour Bridge and the grounds of Strickland House along the way.
+Start at Nielsen Park and take in the views of Shark Island, the Sydney Harbour Bridge and the grounds of Strickland House along the way.

 Fort Denison is a heritage fort on a Sydney Harbour island, once called Pinchgut.
 This former military site is the most complete Martello Tower in the world and a popular Sydney attraction.
 Fort Denison is currently closed for maintenance and conservation works.